 Companies also must notify subscribers at least once a year about the process for submitting and resolving such complaints.
 In addition, FCC rules require that your cable company keep its signal quality standards, or proof-of-performance test data, available to the public through the FCC's fully searchable Public Inspection Files website at publicfiles.fcc.gov.

-Contact your local franchising authority (LFA), which is the local city, county or other government organization that regulates your cable television service.
-The name of the LFA may be on the front or back of your cable bill.
-If this information is not on your bill, contact your cable company or your local town or city hall.
+If your cable company fails to resolve your complaint, you can contact your local franchising authority, or LFA, which is the local government organization that regulates your cable television service.
+The name of your LFA should appear on your cable bill.
+If not, contact your cable company or your local town or city hall for assistance.

-The FCC's technical rules are generally enforced by the LFA, which is the organization most likely to be familiar with a local system's operation and plant.
-The rules also assist the LFA in judging the cable company's technical performance during the franchise renewal process.
-This process determines whether a cable company can continue to provide cable service to the community.
+The FCC's technical rules are generally enforced by LFAs.
+The rules also assist an LFA in judging the cable company's technical performance during the franchise renewal process, which can determine whether a cable company can continue to serve the community.